exponea/exponea-flutter-sdk/Documentation/in-app-content-blocks.md

 ### In-app content block not displayed

 - The SDK can only display an in-app content block after it has been fully loaded (including its content, any images, and its height).
 Therefore, the in-app content block may only show in the app after a delay.
-- Always ensure that the placeholder IDs in the in-app content block configuration (in the Engagement web app) and in your mobile app match.
+- Always ensure that the placeholder IDs in the in-app content block configuration (in the {user.mkg} web app) and in your mobile app match.

 ### In-app content block shows incorrect image